SHORT STORY 5

 I swallowed my growing annoyance.
 "Away."

-Dennis then came over, handing me a glass of something clear, "You're going to bring a real edge to the whole look of the production.
+Dennis then came over, handing me a glass of vodka, "You'll bring a real edge to the whole production.
 Just look at you, people will shit themselves.
 He's perfect!"

-Dennis was oblivious, rambling on about the vibe that needed to be cultivated around set, keeping the mystique dangerous with the tension high, and that they could never reveal what was really going on.
+Dennis was oblivious, rambling on about the vibe that needed to be cultivated around his set, keeping the mystique dangerous with the tension high, insisting that they could never reveal what was really going on.

-I walked over to Natalie, Dennis ranting behind me, as I placed my glass on the coffee table.
+Walking over to Natalie, I placed my glass on the coffee table.
 "Nice to meet you.
 See you."